Phuket Navy League Thailand Southern Seaboard Council, Navy League Phuket

 Membership in the Navy League of the United States

-Since its founding in 1902 with the enthusiastic support of President Theodore Roosevelt, the Navy League of the United States (NLUS) has promoted the need for strength in American sea power.
+Since its founding with the enthusiastic support of President Theodore Roosevelt, the Navy League of the United States (NLUS) has promoted the need for strength in American sea power.
 As Assistant Secretary of the Navy and recipient of both the Nobel Peace Prize and the Congressional medal of Honor, Roosevelt fully understood that superior sea power sustains peace, deters war, and protects our economy as well as the freedoms essential to the American way of life.

 The objective and purpose of the Navy League is twofold: educational and motivational.
 We must acquire and display before the citizens of our country information regarding the condition of our naval and maritime forces.
 We must awaken interest and support in all matters which aid our maritime capabilities.